Jessime/MazeDay2017/src/race_game/README.md

 # Escape from Tycho Crater

-This is an escape game in which your character evades a pursuing UFO.
+This is a running game in which your character evades a pursuing UFO.

 ## About